MugeniAI05/MugeniAI05.github.io/_posts/2025-06-02-credit-card-fraud-detection-using-ML-imbanced-data.md

 ### Transaction Types

+While fraud is present only in TRANSFER and CASH_OUT transactions, it is important to examine the distribution of all transaction types in the dataset.
+Understanding which transaction types are most common helps contextualize fraud occurrence within the broader transaction volume.
+The following chart displays the total count of each transaction type, providing insight into the dataset's structure and class imbalance.

 ![alt text](/img/posts/Transaction-Type.png "Transaction Type")

 To prepare the data for modeling, I conducted an exploratory analysis and created engineered features to better capture suspicious behavior.
 In particular, I derived balanceDiffOrg and balanceDiffDest to quantify how balances changed before and after a transaction.
 These features are useful for identifying anomalies, especially in TRANSFER and CASH_OUT transaction types—where all fraud cases occur.